 All joking aside, Insomniac weaves a beautiful and heartfelt story that stands up to anything I’ve seen or read about Spider-Man before, with one hell of a final act that’ll get you right in the feels.
 I mean, I’m not crying; all the wind pelting me in the face as I joyously swing through the city is just making my eyes water a bit.
 Look at how much fun I’m having!
 WEEEE(PS)!

-Ben: I agree, the storytelling is certainly top-notch, and there were a few moments where I was fighting tears as well.
+Ben: I agree, the storytelling is certainly top-notch, and there were a few moments where I was fighting (and possibly losing to) tears as well.
 This game has the same heart, humor, and tragic themes that the classic Spider-Man tales are known for.

 The gameplay is almost as fantastic as the storytelling too.
 Swinging through New York is still incredibly enjoyable fifteen to twenty hours in (it’s not often I avoid fast traveling, but I have the vast majority of my time so far), and the combat became ridiculously fun and fluid once I got the hang of it.